 - Make sure you have a fishing license on you at all times and understand the conditions and laws associated with them – fishing licenses can be purchased at the uMhlanga Rocks post office located opposite Beacon Rock.

 - While our rock pools are awesome spaces for children to play in, please encourage them not to poke and prod the sea life and corals but to rather look with their eyes.
-To help educate your children (and yourselves), Tidal Tao – snorkeling guides and ocean conservationists, have developed a fantastic brochure on the sea-life on the KZN rocky shores – download the guide here.
+To help educate your children (and yourselves), Tidal Tao – snorkelling guides and ocean conservationists, have developed a fantastic brochure on the sea-life on the KZN rocky shores – available here.

 In terms of choosing fish to eat (either caught yourself or in a restaurant) choose wisely and with sustainability in mind.
 This WWF SASSI List of fish on the green / orange / red lists will guide you.